Proof of two doses of the MMR vaccine or two doses of individual Measles, Mumps, and Rubella vaccination.

 At Campus Health, the discounted student rate for the MMR vaccination is $71.50 plus a $5.00 administration fee.

-If you have been admitted to the UA Online program you do not need to submit your immunizations.
-If you are in the online program and have an immunization hold on your account, please contact the Medical Records Office at 520-621-4068.
+If you have been admitted to the UA Online program and your Campus Location designation is 'Online' in UAccess then you do not need to submit your immunizations.
+If your campus location is 'Online' and you have an immunization hold on your account, please contact the Medical Records Office at 520-621-2384.

-If you are a hybrid online, distance student, or taking online classes but have not been admitted into the UA Online program then you must submit your immunizations.
+If you are a hybrid online, distance student, or taking online classes but have not been admitted into the UA Online program and your UAccess campus location is 'Main' then you must submit your immunizations.

 There can be several reasons for this: